 “Love means never having to say you’re sorry.”
 Is there any more worthless a platitude?
 When you’re in a relationship, especially for any significant period of time, you are going to have to say sorry for something.
 But do you know how to apologize effectively?
 There are different grades of apology: There’s the “Oh, sorry,” apology you cast off when you just want someone off your back.
 There’s the blunt “I’m sorry, okay?” when you sort of mean it (but not really).
 We all do those — and there’s a time and place for it — but being on a receiving end of a non-apology apology sucks.
-When you really, truly need to apologize for something you’ve done, something that has wronged or insulted or hurt your partner, you need to understand what a true apology consists of.
+When you really, truly need to apologize for something you’ve done, something that has wronged or insulted or hurt your partner, you need to understand the components of a true apology.

 - Expression of regret